buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 :::info MAKE SURE TO UPDATE THESE FILES

-ℹ️ Please update `allowed-services.lua` with the service IDs allowed by your PATH instance and `gateway-endpoints.yaml` with your own data.
+ℹ️ After copying config files by running `make init_envoy`, please update `local/path/envoy/.allowed-services.lua` with the service IDs allowed by your PATH instance and `local/path/envoy/.gateway-endpoints.yaml` with your own data.

 :::